Supplements for Athletes

 Probiotics

-These beneficial bacteria that reside in our intestines are capable of supporting athletes through some of the unique immune challenges they face.
-For instance, while moderate amounts of exercise can boost immunity, elite athletes may actually be at greater risk of contracting colds and flus.
+These beneficial bacteria that can reside in our intestines are capable of supporting athletes through some of the unique immune challenges they face.
+For instance, while moderate exercise can boost immunity, elite athletes may actually be at greater risk of contracting colds and flus.
 Once sick, athletes cannot train as hard as they would like and may not get as much out of their training.
 Training while sick may also impede the full healing process, making one more prone to colds and flus and creating a vicious cycle.
-In one small study, elite distance runners given probiotics for four months experienced fewer respiratory symptoms and less severity of illness compared to elite runners that had been given the placebo.8 Regular supplementation with probiotics also may help to protect from “leaky gut”, the intestinal permeability that often comes with regular intense and exhaustive exercise.9 10 Beyond protection, probiotics may even enhance muscle mass and endurance, and improve recovery.11 12 13
+In one small study, elite distance runners given probiotics for four months experienced fewer respiratory symptoms and less severity of illness than elite runners given the placebo.8 Regular supplementation with probiotics also may help to protect from “leaky gut,” the intestinal permeability that often comes with regular intense and exhaustive exercise.9 10 Beyond protection, probiotics may even enhance muscle mass and endurance and improve recovery.11 12 13

 Vitamin D